 The Tower Award is the university’s highest honor, given to San Jose State exemplars, whose personal stories embody the grit and determination that make us Spartans.
 The award also recognizes the recipient’s success and service to SJSU, the broader community and society.

-Luis Valdez was awarded the 2017 Tower Award at this year's Inspiration to Innovation.
+Luis Valdez received the 2017 Tower Award.
 Valdez leveraged his role as playwright and director of El Teatro Campesino to organize members of Cesar Chavez’s United Farm Workers of America during the 1965 Delano Grape Strike.
-Best known for Zoot Suit and La Bamba, Valdez’s work explores cultural identity and launched the careers of countless Chicano artists.
-A 2007 Rockefeller Fellow, Valdez was awarded the 2015 National Medal of Arts by President Obama.
+Best known for Zoot Suit and La Bamba, Valdez explores cultural identity through his work and launched the careers of countless Chicano artists.
+A 2007 Rockefeller Fellow, Valdez was awarded the 2015 National Medal of Arts by President Barack Obama.

 San Jose State's Community Partner Award recognizes those whose investments in the university create opportunities for our students and faculty to positively impact our campus, our region, and the world.